spapas/pdf-sign-check/README.md

 # pdf-sign-check
 A java / spring boot application to help you check your signed pdf documents.
 You upload the PDF file and you'll get its signing information.
-For more info on digital signing PDFs visit: https://developers.itextpdf.com/content/itext-7-digital-signatures-pdf
+For more info on digital signing PDFs visit: https://developers.itextpdf.com/content/itext-7-digital-signatures-pdf.
+Please notice that this is a highly specialized app; if you need it you'll know it!

 ## Rationale